paskalnikita/simple-api/README.md

 # simple-api
 Simplae api for creating, updating, deleting posts.
-User ---admin:admin--- alredy exists.
+User **admin:admin** alredy exists.
 You can login with this credentials for making posts.

 ### Install virtual env
 pip3 install virtualenv